jameskrausethe3rd/stream-printer-automation/README.md

      `YOUR_PRINTER`: The entity ID of your printer

 16. Switch back to **Edit in Visual Editor** and click the 3 dots and then **run** the shell command to test that it works.
-If it does, then you have everyting setup!
-You now have Home Assistant configured to send an SSH command to a remote machine to start a stream!
+If it does, then you have everything setup!
+You now have Home Assistant configured to send an SSH command to a remote machine to start a stream of your printer's camera!